Reading time: 6 min.

 Minoxidil foam is a type of hair loss treatment that uses the active ingredient Minoxidil to dilate the blood vessels in the scalp.
 This allows more blood to flow to the hair follicles, giving them the nutrients they need to produce hair.

-Minoxidil foam can also stimulate the follicles to enter the growth phase of the hair growth cycle, and even extend the growth phase [2].
+Minoxidil foam can also stimulate the hair follicles to enter the growth phase of the hair growth cycle, and even extend the growth phase [2].

 Does Minoxidil foam work?